clemousse/projet_collectif_dataviz-team-ncd/README.md

 It's a responsive website that provides informations about space :

-    International Space Station current position with trajectory, got with the api Where the iss at ? and Lealfet Astronomy pictures of the day, got with the api APOD the Nasa live views from the iss on youtube.
+    - International Space Station current position with trajectory, got with the api Where the iss at ? and Leaflet,
+    - Astronomy pictures of the day, got with the api APOD,
+    - the Nasa live views from the iss on youtube.

 Enjoy your scrolling !